Advanced Virtual Process Design for Overmolding Processes

 Introduction

-Thermoforming of thermoplastic tape laminates plays an increasingly important role in the automotive and the aerospace sector due to low cycle times, recyclability, and material efficiency.
-A combination of thermoplastic tapes with long fiber-reinforced thermoplastics (LFT) in overmolding processes further enables the increase of the lightweight potential through local functionalization and geometric stiffening.
-Too high production costs and a limited understanding of large-scale-specific processes, however, still hinder high-performance composites to enter the mass-production market.
+A combination of thermoplastic tapes with long fiber-reinforced thermoplastics (LFT) in overmolding processes further enables increasing the lightweight potential through local functionalization and geometric stiffening.
+High production costs and limited understanding of large-scale-specific processes, however, still hinder high-performance composites to enter the mass-production market.

-This challenge can be met within the developments of Industry 4.0 through a continuous and functional virtual process chain including a digital twin of the manufacturing process through process simulation.
-A digital twin is suitable for the optimization of manufacturing processes and the integration of process simulation into a holistic virtual process chain enables the accurate prediction of the part’s behavior in terms of dimensional stability and structural performance.
+This challenge can be met through a continuous and functional virtual process chain.
+Manufacturing simulation enables the optimization of manufacturing processes and the integration of process simulation into a holistic virtual process to predict dimensional stability and structural performance.

 For sequential overmolding processes, however, no out-of-the-box approaches for process simulation exist.
-Therefore, SIMUTENCE and KIT-FAST presented in a joint contribution at this year’s ITHEC conference an own approach, using SimuDrape for thermoforming simulation and Moldflow for subsequent injection molding simulation.
+Therefore, Simutence and KIT-FAST presented in a joint contribution at the ITHEC conference 2022 an own approach, using SimuDrape for thermoforming simulation and Moldflow for subsequent injection molding simulation.
 This approach is outlined briefly in the following.

 Part design